suruliraajan/laravel-study-guide/README.md

 ### Prerequisites

-Before diving into Laravel, make sure you have the following installed on your machine:
+Before diving into the Laravel, make sure you have the following installed on your machine:

 - PHP (>= 8.0)
 - Composer